Teacher video: Interpreting the Bible

 This video is part of Kapow Primary’s Religion and worldviews resources – Bible.
 It supports teachers in guiding pupils to explore the Bible using English skills such as inference, questioning, and summarising.
 Teachers are encouraged to prompt discussion about language, setting, and meaning, helping children explore how passages may offer moral guidance, illustrate faith, or reveal beliefs about God.
 The video shows how exploring scripture in this way can help pupils reflect on how some Christians apply Bible teachings in their daily lives.

-Religion and worldview, Lower key stage 2, Year 4, *Updated* Why is the bible the best-selling book of all time?
+Religion and worldview, key stage 2, Year 4, *Updated* Why is the bible the best-selling book of all time?
 Lesson 4: How can the Bible mean different things to different people?